 3. Include a Water Source

 Like all backyard songbirds, cardinals are attracted to water (preferably moving water).
-Build your own bird bath and add a small simple heater ($36, The Home Depot) will keep the water from freezing solid in cold winter areas.
+Build your own bird bath and add a small solar-powered fountain ($15, Walmart) to keep the water moving, or purchase one that has a built-in fountain.
+The moving water will also discourage mosquitoes from laying eggs in the water, but birdbaths should be cleaned and replenished with fresh water every few days anyway.
+A simple bird bath heater ($29, Chewy) will keep the water from freezing solid in cold winter areas.

 4. Hang a Bird Feeder